 How to Read Blood Pressure Numbers

-Normal blood pressure is less than 120/80.
-The first number is the pressure of blood in the vessels when the heart beats and is known as systolic pressure.
-The second number is the pressure between beats when the heart relaxes and is known as diastolic pressure. mmHg stands for millimeters of mercury.
+A normal blood pressure is 120/80.
+The top number is known as systolic pressure and shows the pressure of blood on the artery walls when the heart beats.
+The bottom number is known as diastolic pressure and shows the pressure between beats when the heart rests.

 High Blood Pressure (Hypertension)

 High Blood Pressure (Hypertension) is when a person has a blood pressure range of 140/90 and higher.
 The healthcare provider may take many different readings over time before diagnosing a person with high blood pressure.
 People with this are at higher risk of having a heart attack, heart failure, stroke, kidney disease, and other serious health problems.

 High blood pressure can be controlled if people eat a healthy diet, exercise regularly, don’t use tobacco products, and take medicine as directed by their health care provider.